 Over the past decade, there has also been a worrisome increase in the number of major drug companies that have been caught breaking the law.
-Repeated instances of major companies defrauding Medicare and Medicaid, withholding critical safety information drugs, marketing drugs for uses they aren't approved for, illegally incentivizing doctors to prescribe drugs, and other serious violations have come to light.
+Repeated instances of major companies defrauding Medicare and Medicaid, withholding critical safety information, marketing drugs for uses they aren't approved for, illegally incentivizing doctors to prescribe drugs, and other serious violations have come to light.
 The companies have settled nearly all these claims with the Justice Department for billions of dollars, treating the fines as a cost of doing business.

 The Medical Innovation Act is designed to reverse both trends by making it easier for drug companies to develop the next generation of cures and making it harder for them to profit from breaking the law and defrauding taxpayers.
-Over the last five years, this proposal would have meant a nearly 20% increase in funding for research programs through the National Institutes of Health.
+Over the last five years, this proposal would have generated a nearly 20% increase in funding for research programs through the National Institutes of Health (NIH) and the FDA.

 Increase Funding and Increase Accountability, Without Increasing Taxes.
-The Act requires that whenever drug companies enter into a settlement agreement with the government to avoid trials for breaking the law and defrauding taxpayers, they must pay a small portion of their annual profits over five years to NIH to reinvest in the next generation of life-saving research.
-The payment would vary according to the severity of the settlement penalty and would only be required of companies that -
+The Act requires that whenever drug companies enter into a settlement agreement with the government to avoid trials for breaking the law and defrauding taxpayers, they must pay a small portion of their annual profits over five years to reinvest in the next generation of life-saving research at the NIH and FDA.
+The payment would only be required of companies that -